otrv4/otrv4/otrv4.md

 ##### Publishing Prekey Messages

-An OTRv4 client must generate a user's prekey messages and publish them to a prekey server.
-Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
+An OTRv4 client must generate a user's prekey messages and publish them to an untrusted Prekey Server.
+Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the Prekey Server.
+Nevertheless, prekey messages should be published to the Prekey Server once the server's store of prekeys messages gets low.

 #### Validating Prekey Ensembles